56 Amazing Paper Roll Crafts Ideas

 You'd never believe, without seeing for yourself, that a plain round mirror could be made into something so beautiful using cardboard rolls.
 See this terrific project, and the directions for making this mirror, at Meijo’s Joy.

 These are soo cute.
 I know I'll be making some like it come Halloween.
-The directions can be found at Naturally Educational.
+The directions can be found at Easy Peasy and Fun.

 14. String Lights